EZ-Robotics/EZ-Site/projects/2022-08-22-ez-mid/index.md

   while (true) {
     // Run intake full power in opposite direction for 250ms when jammed, then
-    // set intake back to normal
+    //Set intake back to normal
     if (is_jammed) {
       raw_set_intake(-127 * sgn(target_speed));
       jam_counter += DELAY_TIME;